jeyla380/school_work/backend_programming/python/capstone/README.md

 <hr>

 ### Additional Notes
-- The actual models of each language pair is not located in the files as the file size is too large.
+- The actual models of each language pair is not located in the files as the file size for each one is too large.
-- The password for the SQL database was partially removed.
+- The password for the SQL database is partially removed.

 [Return to the Top](#book-title-translation-project)